-- 7.5 Defective Complaint: When the District receives a complaint which it finds does not meet the requirements of Title 5, section 59328 the District shall immediately notify the complainant and the Chancellor of the California Community Colleges that the complaint does not meet the requirements of Title 5, Section 59328 and shall specify in what requirement the complaint is defective. - Authority: California Code of Regulations, Title 5, Sections 59328 and §59332. - 7.6 Notice to State Chancellor or District: Immediately upon receiving a complaint filed in accordance with Title 5 section 59328, the District shall forward a copy of the complaint to the State Chancellor. - Authority: California Code of Regulations, Title 5, Section 59330. - 7.7 Complaints Filed with the State Chancellor: Upon receiving a complaint filed pursuant to Title 5 section 59328, the Chancellor will immediately forward a copy of the complaint to the District's designated responsible officer who shall respond pursuant to Title 5 section 59332 or initiate the investigation required pursuant to Title 5 section 59334.
+- 7.4.2 Forward a copy of any filing by the complainant with the DFEH to the State Chancellor's Office for a determination of whether the issues presented require an independent investigation of the matter under the provisions of this subchapter. - 7.5 Defective Complaint: When the District receives a complaint which it finds does not meet the requirements of Title 5, section 59328 the District shall immediately notify the complainant and the Chancellor of the California Community Colleges that the complaint does not meet the requirements of Title 5, Section 59328 and shall specify in what requirement the complaint is defective.

+Authority: California Code of Regulations, Title 5, Sections 59328 and §59332.

+7.6 Notice to State Chancellor or District: Immediately upon receiving a complaint filed in accordance with Title 5 section 59328, the District shall forward a copy of the complaint to the State Chancellor.

+Authority: California Code of Regsulations, Title 5, Section 59330.

+7.7 Complaints Filed with the State Chancellor: Upon receiving a complaint filed pursuant to Title 5 section 59328, the Chancellor will immediately forward a copy of the complaint to the District's designated responsible officer who shall respond pursuant to Title 5 section 59332 or initiate the investigation required pursuant to Title 5 section 59334.
 In any complaint alleging employment discrimination, the Chancellor shall notify the complainant that he or she has the right to file with the Department of Fair Employment and Housing (DFEH) or the U. S. Equal Opportunity Employment Commission where the complaint is within the jurisdiction of those agencies.